Pandemic pushes Lloyds Bank into the red as bad debt fears rise

 The quarterly provision for loan losses compared to a 1.5 billion pound forecast, according to an average of analyst estimates compiled by Britain's biggest domestic bank.

-The fresh charge pushed Lloyds' provisions for the first half to 3.8 billion pounds.
+The fresh charge pushed Lloyds' provisions for the first half to 3.8 billion pounds, resulting in a pretax loss of 602 million pounds.

+The bank, seen as a bellwether for the wider economy, said it had adopted a gloomier outlook and estimated the impact of lockdown measures was "much larger" than previously forecast.

+Lloyds said it had lent more than 9 billion pounds to businesses and granted more than 1.1 million payment holidays to consumers hit by the pandemic, but its support of the economy would come at a cost to the group.

 ($1 = 0.7714 pounds)